Spring flowers carpet the woodland floor whilst species rich meadows provide a habitat for orchids and melancholy thistle.

 - Summer is a good time to find orchids and the lovely melancholy thistle.

-- In autumn flocks of long tailed tits flit around the trees
+- In autumn flocks of long tailed tits flit around the trees.
+Throughout the year keep an eye out for red squirrels.

-By car: From the A66 look for a turn signposted Hard Hills which takes you onto the old A66 road.
-Park in layby on left hand side and continue on foot.
-After 500m take the public footpath down the farm track on the left hand side signed to Dyke House and Argill Beck.
+Getting here By car: From Brough take A66 east for approximately 4km/2.5 miles.
+Take the right turn signposted Hard Hills onto the old A66.
+Park on the roadside near the bus turning area the on left hand side and continue on foot.
+After 500m take the public footpath down the farm track on the left hand side to Gill Bank.
+There is vehicular access to Gill Bank but care is needed and is recommended for 4WD vehicles only.

 By public transport: Buses run from Ravenstonedale and Kirkby Stephen to North Stainmore.